editorconfig-checker/editorconfig-checker/README.md

 ## Support

-If you have any questions, suggestions, need a wrapper for a programming language or just want to chat join #editorconfig-checker on freenode(IRC).
+If you have any questions, suggestions, need a wrapper for a programming language or just want to chat join `#editorconfig-checker` on [Libera IRC](https://libera.chat/).
-If you don't have an IRC-client set up you can use the [freenode webchat](https://webchat.freenode.net/?channels=editorconfig-checker).
+If you do not have an IRC client you can also use a [webclient](https://libera.chat/guides/clients#connecting-without-installing-anything).

 ## Contributing